return42/sphkerneldoc/linux_src_doc/include/linux/mutex_h.rst

 Description
 -----------

-Returns 1 if the mutex is locked, 0 if unlocked.
+Returns true if the mutex is locked, false if unlocked.

 .. _`mutex_trylock_recursive`: